Addreoran/lcrannotationsdb_enrichment/README.md

 This repository contains code to generate data for publication "LCRAnnotationsDB: a database of low complexity regions functional and structural annotations":

-1. Appendix A - it contains data about enrichment of LCR annotations in protein families (see part 2.3 of manuscript),
+1. Appendix A - it contains data about enrichment of LCR annotations in protein families (see section 2.3 of manuscript),
-2. Appendix D - it contains data with Gene Ontologies of selected families with proteins enriched in low complexity regions, these data are detailed described in part 3.1.1 of manuscript.
+2. Appendix D - it contains data with Gene Ontologies of selected families with proteins enriched in low complexity regions, these data are detailed described in section 3.1.1 of manuscript.

 ## Enrichment of LCR annotations in protein families

 First, the user needs to download information about InterPro Families from the InterPro database.
-To get it, it is necessary to run the script "download_interpro_families.py".
-It needs parameters "gt" to to obtain families of only proteins with categories with annotations covering all LCRs with value greater than parameter gt and vice versa.
-In the case of the analyses in the manuscript, we used the value 70 of the parameter gt.
+To get it, it is necessary to run the script "./src/download_interpro_families.py".
+It needs parameters "--gt" to to obtain families of only proteins with categories with annotations covering all LCRs with value greater than parameter "--gt" and vice versa.
+In the case of the analyses in the manuscript, we used the value 70 of the parameter "--gt".
-The output folder "./data_res" contains detailed information about overlap between proteins with annotations and protein families.
+The output folder "./data_res/" contains detailed information about overlap between proteins with annotations and protein families.

- In the next step, the script "./count_hypergeom.py" calculates the hypergeometric test with Benjamini-Hochberg correction.
+ In the next step, the script "./src/count_hypergeom.py" calculates the hypergeometric test with Benjamini-Hochberg correction.
- This script requires files from the ./data_res folder from the previous script.
+ This script requires files from the "./data_res/" folder from the previous script.
 In this analysis we have excluded annotations with with InterPro Family IDs from the LCR dataset.
 The output from this file is saved in the file "./hypergeom_test_total.csv".